The Google Play Store may have millions of different apps, but it doesn’t always have what I want.

 Final steps to secure your system

-As I’ve said before, when you turn on the option to install apps from unknown sources, you are removing a layer of security from your device.
+As I’ve said before, when you turn on the option to install apps from unknown sources, you remove a layer of security from your device.

-I highly recommend to only enable this setting when you are installing an app and turn it back off immediately after you’re done.
+I highly recommend only enabling this setting when you are installing an app and turning it back off immediately after you’re done.

 Obviously, that won’t work for everyone.
 By default, every app on Amazon Underground is technically from “unknown sources.”
 Anytime you want to install a new app from there, you would have to enable Unknown Sources again.

 Most people aren’t going to put up with the hassle.